TemoTemo12/Goa-Homeworks/README.md

 - 🧠 I'm currently learning...
 Javascript

-- 👯‍♀️ I'm looking to collaborate on...
-29 September with Everyone
+- 👯‍♀️ I'm looking to collaborate on... nobody

 - 💬 Ask me about...Frontent Developer